SrRohitKandpal/100-days-of-code/log.md

 **Thoughts:** I have a practical exam today, so nit able to code proeperly fulltime.
 But it will be regular and punctual from tomorrow.

 **Link to work:** You can check today's progress here https://www.freecodecamp.com/srrohitkandpal

+### Day 20: March 23, 2017

+**Today's Progress**: Completed all the challenges of Accessibiliy, Responsive Web Design Principles and CSS Flexbox of beta version freecodecamp.

+**Thoughts:** One out of two two boys who commited to learn Web Development has been out now.
+He said everything is so compliated, I was thinking to punch him on his face but then I told him, as you want.
+So now, only one guy is left, his name is Gulshan.
+I will try to make him understand everything what I know.
+And JS of developer.mozilla.org I'm coming to grab you from 1st April 2017.

+**Link to work:** You can check today's progress here https://www.beta.freecodecamp.com/srrohitkandpal